jaideep2403/My_Devops_notes/interview_ques.md

 - unable to connect to google dns, troubleshoot -- firewall
 - write a pod yaml file which prints logs infinitely and runtime for 2 mins
 - how to ensure security of metrics.
+- what is elastic IP , why it is needed , is 1 ip mapped to 1 instance or many instance
+- how to create eks cluster
 - metrics unable to dis[play in grafana , troubleshoot.
 - check which process consuming most cpu/mem resources.